jar-es-disclosure/global-es-disclosure/README.md

 We appreciate your interest in our work and thank you for properly citing our paper.

+# E&S Dictionary

+The E&S dictionary in the [paper appendix](paper/Online Appendix Lin Shen Wang Yu 2024 JAR Global Evolution of Environmental and Social Disclosure in Annual Reports.pdf) can be found in [/data/ES dictionary.xlsx](ES dictionary.xlsx).

 ## Licenses

 This work is licensed under the Creative Commons Attribution 4.0 ([CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)).